Division of Languages and Literature

 A student planning to major in the Literature Program should begin by taking Literature 103, Introduction to Literary Studies

 , and at least one of the sequence courses in English, U.S., or comparative literature.
 These courses focus on close readings of literary texts and frequent preparation of critical papers.

 To moderate, a student must take at least three additional courses in the Division of Languages and Literature.
 One of these courses may be a Written Arts course and one may be a language instruction course.
 No more than one writing workshop can count toward the Moderation requirements.

 For Moderation, the student submits a 10- to 12-page critical essay based on work for one of the sequence courses; the two short Moderation papers required of all students; and fiction or poetry if the student is a double major in the Written Arts Program.
 The first short paper reflects on the process that has led the student to this point in his or her studies; the second reflects on the student’s aspirations for work in the Upper College.
 The papers are evaluated by a board composed of the student’s adviser and two other members of the Literature Program faculty.

-After Moderation, the student chooses seminars at the 300 level and, often, tutorials in special topics as well.
-Students are encouraged to study a language other than English, and study abroad programs are easily combined with a major in literature.
+After Moderation, the student chooses seminars at the 300 level and tutorials in special topics.
+Students are encouraged to study a language other than English, and study-abroad programs are easily combined with a major in literature.